 Step 4.
 Then, tap the Move button again to move the Netflix app.

 Please do remember that if you set the USB drive or external drive as the new download location, you are required to have it plugged in every time you stream Netflix.

 If you expect to download Netflix video without caring about the space, or without installing Netflix app, then be sure not to miss this workaround.
 Here all you need is FlixiCam.
-The program is a truly professional Netflix video downloader, capable of downloading any video from Netflix in MP4 format with multiple audio tracks & subtitles and HD video quality persevered.
+The program is a truly professional Netflix video downloader, capable of downloading any video from Netflix in MP4 or MKV format with multiple audio tracks & subtitles and HD video quality persevered.
 With its help, you can store all your favorite Netflix videos onto the computer and transfer them to any of your devices for playback.